John Marston (playwright): Feud with Jonson

 By 1601, he was well known in London literary circles, particularly in his role as enemy to the equally pugnacious Ben Jonson.
-Jonson, who reported to Drummond that Marston had accused him of sexual profligacy, satirized Marston as Clove in Every Man Out of His Humour, as Crispinus in Poetaster, and as Hedon in Cynthia's Revels.
+Jonson, who reported to Drummond that Marston had accused him of sexual profligacy, satirised Marston as Clove in Every Man Out of His Humour, as Crispinus in Poetaster, and as Hedon in Cynthia's Revels.
 Jonson criticised Marston for being a false poet, a vain, careless writer who plagiarised the works of others and whose own works were marked by bizarre diction and ugly neologisms.
-For his part, Marston may have satirized Jonson as the complacent, arrogant critic Brabant Senior in Jack Drum's Entertainment and as the envious, misanthropic playwright and satirist Lampatho Doria in What You Will.
+For his part, Marston may have satirised Jonson as the complacent, arrogant critic Brabant Senior in Jack Drum's Entertainment and as the envious, misanthropic playwright and satirist Lampatho Doria in What You Will.

 The Return from Parnassus (II), a satirical play performed at St. John's College, Cambridge in 1601 and 1602, characterised Marston as a poet whose writings see him "pissing against the world".

 If Jonson can be trusted, the animosity between himself and Marston went beyond the literary.
 He claimed to have beaten Marston and taken his pistol.
 However, the two playwrights were reconciled soon after the so-called War; Marston wrote a prefatory poem for Jonson's Sejanus in 1605 and dedicated The Malcontent to Jonson.
-Yet in 1607, he criticized Jonson for being too pedantic to make allowances for his audience or the needs of aesthetics.
+Yet in 1607, he criticised Jonson for being too pedantic to make allowances for his audience or the needs of aesthetics.